mytvmabi/lantern-sequence/README.md

 We verify the FIRST batch update per round:
 1. Commit to model weights BEFORE training
 2. Train multiple batches (e.g., 50)
-3. Prove that first batch was computed correctly using real gradients
+3. Prove that first batch was computed correctly
 4. Server accepts update if proof verifies

-This is realistic for federated learning where:
+This approach is suitable for federated learning where:
 - Clients perform local training epochs
 - Server samples and verifies representative batches
 - Full batch-by-batch verification would be prohibitive